theheking/intro-to-command-line-hpc/practical_overview/2_Introducing_the_Shell.md

 > Basic Commands - Navigating to your directory
 > ----------------------------------------------

-On the NCI GADI HPC, you will have three locations:
+On the NCI Gadi HPC, you will have three locations:

 1. Home directory - which is the location where you are when you login.
     - Small space, keep scripts or other small files here.